zappee/signal-trading/trade-history-saver/README.md

 ~~~~

 ## 4) Run the application
-The application needs to be configured properly before the first start.
+The application needs to be configured properly before the first run.
 The application configuration file sits in the `signal-trading/trade-history-saver/src/main/resources` directory.

 ### 4.1) Configuration parameters, must be set before the first run